-- A. The Permit application shall be accompanied by the land use fees set forth in the Development Services Fee Schedule in CRMC 15.01.020. - B. Additional costs for review and processing the Permit application include the costs of legal consultant and referral agency review of the Permit application, pre-application conference, completeness determination, and all hearings and meetings on the Permit application.
-Such costs are in addition to the land use fees and shall be billed to the applicant.
+- A. The Permit application shall be accompanied by the Permit application fee as set forth in the Development Services Fee Schedule in CRMC 15.01.020. - B. Additional costs for review and processing the Permit application include the costs of legal consultant and referral agency review of the Permit application, preliminary conference, completeness determination, and all hearings and meetings on the Permit application.
+Such costs are in addition to the permit application fee and shall be billed to the applicant.
 All additional costs must be paid in full prior to final action by the Town Council on the Permit application.